kubevirt/user-guide/docs/operations/export_api.md

 The VirtualMachineExport CR will contain a status with internal and external links to the export service.
 The internal links are only valid inside the cluster, and the external links are valid for external access through an Ingress or Route.
 The `cert` field will contain the CA that signed the certificate of the export server for internal links, or the CA that signed the Route or Ingress.

 #### KubeVirt content-type
-Example of exporting a PVC that contains a KubeVirt disk image.
+The following is an example of exporting a PVC that contains a KubeVirt disk image.
 The controller determines if the PVC contains a kubevirt disk by checking if there is a special annotation on the PVC, or if there is a DataVolume ownerReference on the PVC, or if the PVC has a volumeMode of block.

 ```yaml
 apiVersion: export.kubevirt.io/v1alpha1